Early Retirement In Singapore — Is It Achievable?

 - Look at retirement plans (annuities): Retirement plans, also known as annuities, are another way to set aside money for retirement that provide flexibility over what you want to pay for premiums (e.g. $1,000 a month), how long you want to pay premiums (e.g. 20 years) and what payout period will be (e.g. monthly payout across 30 years).
 Annuities provide a passive income stream that can make up a valuable component of your early retirement plans.

 Creating new revenue streams is important — but how you allocate your additional income is just as important when it comes to fulfilling your early retirement goals.
-It may be tempting to use some of this income for big spending purchases, but a better and safer alternative is to top up your Central Provident Fund (CPF) retirement savings .
+It may be tempting to use some of this income for big spending purchases, but it’s better to prioritise your retirement goals first, by taking steps like topping up your Central Provident Fund (CPF) retirement savings .

-Learn more about how Income’s retirement plans can help you build your wealth and provide regular payouts to supplement your retirement fund.
+Buying a retirement plan is a great first step towards making retirement planning a priority in life.
+Learn more about how Income’s Gro Retire Flex can help you build your wealth and provide regular payouts to supplement your retirement fund.
 You can also visit Advisor Connect to speak to a trusted expert about these plans.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.